Chapter 4:

 There was a glowing cave not far from us.
 Surrounding its maw was a small oasis of shriveling plants.
 Whoever we were looking for lived inside that cave.

-Before we could enter, mounds of ash soil began to rise, red eyes revealing within them.
-Sludge covered whatever the creature's bodies were, making it impossible to tell the their form.
+Before we could enter, mounds of ash soil began to rise up around us, red eyes revealing within them.
+Tar covered creature's clawed their way from the tar like muck and gurgled.

 -WARNING!
 THREAT SIGHTED!-

--Identify Friend or Foe (IFF) tags activated- The strange creature outlined in red in my FOV.
+-Identify Friend or Foe (IFF) tags activated- The strange creatures outlined in red in my FOV.

 -Unidentified Creature tagged; Foe-